|

 Also talent managers are always looking for their next big artist.

-to re-record any of the Archies material, both released and unreleased?
-I think an album under your own name singing the Archies
+plans to re-record any of the Archies material, both released and unreleased?
+I think an album under your own name singing

 RD: I might do a CD of just the dances we did on the shows.
 New and longer versions would be fun to try.